Hipparchus-Math/hipparchus/src/site/markdown/userguide/overview.md

 ## 0.5 Dependencies
-Commons Math requires JDK 1.5+ and has no runtime dependencies.
+Hipparchus requires JDK 1.8+ and has no runtime dependencies.

 ## 0.6 License
-Commons Math is distributed under the terms of the Apache License, Version 2.0:
+Hipparchus is distributed under the terms of the Apache License, Version 2.0:
 [.    ](http://www.apache.org/licenses/LICENSE-2.0)